makiki99/h3templates/templates/one_minute_madness/index.md

     * The road connection between zones 1 and 2 should be almost always the green two-way monolith.
 * Zones 9 and 10 are player starting zones.
     * Terrain is corresponding to the towns chosen by the players.
-     * Only a subset of objects is allowed to spawn in these zones:
-        * Wood:
-            * value: 600
-            * frequency: 6
-        * Ore:
-            * value: 600
-            * frequency: 5
+    * A heavily limited set of objects spawns on this zone:
-        * Mercury, Sulfur, Crystal, Gems
+        * A limited amount of Resource objects (Wood, Ore, Mercury, Sulfur, Crystal, Gems, Gold, Treasure Chests and Campfires)
-            * value: 700
-            * frequency: 4
-        * Gold
-            * value: 500
-            * frequency: 9
-        * Treasure Chest
-            * value: 1000
-            * frequency: 2
-            * Max per zone: 3
-        * Campfire
-            * value: 800
-            * frequency: 3
-        * Redwood observatory
+        * A maximum of 1 Redwood observatory
-            * value: default
-            * frequency: 2000
-            * Max per zone: 1
-        * Level 1 dwelling
+        * 1 Level 1 dwelling
             * Applies only for factions other than Conflux.
-            * value: default
-            * frequency: 2000
-            * Max per zone: 1
-        * Elemental Conflux
+        * 1 Elemental Conflux
             * Applies only for Conflux.
-            * value: default
-            * frequency: 2000
-            * Max per zone: 1
-        * Churchyard
-            * value: default
-            * frequency: 2000
-            * Max per zone: 1
+        * A maximum of 1 Churchyard
-        * Learning Stone
+        * A maximum of 1 Learning Stone
-            * value: default
-            * frequency: 2000
-            * Max per zone: 1
-        * Town Gate
+        * 1 Town Gate
-            * value: 750
-            * frequency: 9999
-            * Max per zone: 1
 * Zones 7 and 8 are wasteland zones.
     * Terrain is always Wasteland.
     * Treasure Class artifacts have their frequency increased to 275.
 At most four of them can spawn in this zone.